Frontiers Planet Prize

 b) ethical and scientific guidelines and principles.

-7.2 Recipients shall not use the Award or any part thereof for lobbying purposes or for similar legislative or political activities.
+7.2 The Recipient will not use the Award or any part thereof for lobbying purposes or for similar legislative or political activities.

 7. Compliance

-8.1 As between any Recipient and the Foundation, all data and results generated by such Recipient and Participants in relation to the Purpose, whether patentable or not, subject to copyright or not, shall be the sole property of the Recipient who owns all intellectual property rights pertaining thereto.
+8.1 Whether patentable or not, as between the Recipient and the Foundation, all data and results, subject to copyright or not, generated by the Recipient and any Participants in relation to the Purpose shall be the sole property of the Recipient and the Recipient shall own all intellectual property rights pertaining thereto.

-8.2 Unless otherwise agreed in writing between the Foundation and any Recipient, the Foundation has the right to use information relating to the awarded research, materials and documents received from such Recipient (notably summaries for publication, deliverables, as well as any other material, such as pictures or audio-visual material, in paper or electronic form) or any Participant for policy, information, communication, dissemination and publicity purposes.
+8.2 Unless otherwise agreed in writing between the Foundation and the Recipient, the Foundation has the right to use information relating to the awarded research, materials and documents received from the Recipient (notably summaries for publication, deliverables, as well as any other material, such as pictures or audio-visual material, in paper or electronic form) or any Participant for policy, information, communication, dissemination and publicity purposes.

 8. Intellectual property rights, publications

-9.1 Full disclosure of the Award must be made to each Recipient’s administration or other competent authority as appropriate.
+9.1 Full disclosure of the Award must be made to the Recipient’s administration or other competent authority as appropriate

 9.2 Each Recipient will (and shall ensure that the Participants will):